* indicates required field

 Extramural.
 External to the National Institutes of Health (NCI Best Practices working definition).

 Federated Collections.
-Created when specimens are collected, processed, and stored at physically separated sites that each function as the specimen custodian for its local collection while related data is managed through a central database.
+Created when specimens are collected, processed, and stored at physically separated sites that each function as the specimen custodian for its local collection while related data are managed through a central database.
 ISBER, 2018)

 Fit for Purpose (var. - (Fitness for Purpose).
 Suitable; appropriate, of a necessary standard, for its intended use.
 (ISBER, 2018)